snousias/Revisiting-Content-Based-Audio-Classification-for-Asthma-Medication-Adherence/REPRODUCING.md

-This [Code Ocean](https://codeocean.com) compute capsule will allow you to reproduce the results published by the author on your local machine<sup>1</sup>.
+This [Code Ocean](https://codeocean.com) Compute Capsule will allow you to reproduce the results published by the author on your local machine<sup>1</sup>.
 Follow the instructions below, or consult [our knowledge base](https://help.codeocean.com/user-manual/sharing-and-finding-published-capsules/exporting-capsules-and-reproducing-results-on-your-local-machine) for more information.
 Don't hesitate to reach out via live chat or [email](mailto:support@codeocean.com) if you have any questions.

 <sup>1</sup> You may need access to additional hardware and/or software licenses.